About our staff

-Head of Classics
+Director of Research in Classics

 At one of the gates of Nicaea

 Bright, committed students make it a joy to teach Latin language and literature at Edinburgh.
 Many of our students have had the good fortune to be taught Latin at school; the four-year course means that those new to the language have time to catch up.
 By the end of their fourth year, our students can come up with remarkably original and scholarly work.
 At Honours, I enjoy teaching both central canonical texts like Vergil, Tacitus, and Juvenal, and brilliant but less discovered authors like Ammianus and Rutilius Namatianus.
-Very occasionally, there’s time for me to teach late Roman history.
+Occasionally, there’s time for me to teach late Roman history.

 - Secretary of the Edinburgh and South East Centre, Classical Association of Scotland (2006-14)

 - Fellow, National Humanities Center (2010-11)

 - British Academy Mid-Career Fellow (2013-14)